oliv6362/autogen-research-scout/README.md

 The agent can handle requests with:
 - Research topic
 - Publication year constraints
     - Before, after, and exact year comparisons
+- Citation constraints
     - Minimum, maximum, and approximate citation counts
 - Cases where no valid paper can be found

 ## Evaluation Results